ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

       and will exit with an error.
 You will have to review the changes manually and then re-run the tool with an additional argument of --no-diff.
-   -  For `Bileto <https://wiki.ubuntu.com/Bileto>`__ published SRU’s
+   -  For `Bileto <https://wiki.ubuntu.com/Bileto>`__ published SRU's
-      you can easily fetch the relevant debdiffs by following the link to the sync’s source PPA and opening the ticket URL that’s provided in the PPA description.
+      you can easily fetch the relevant debdiffs by following the link to the sync's source PPA and opening the ticket URL that's provided in the PPA description.
 Each upload present there has two diffs generated for review convenience: full and packaging-only.